Scientific name: Cervus elaphus

 When fully grown, stags weigh between 90 to 190kg and stand at around 1.07 to 1.37m tall at the shoulder.
 Females (hinds) are slightly more dainty and weigh 63 to 120kg and stand up to 1.07 – 1.22m at the shoulder.

 Undoubtedly the breeding season (Sept – Nov) has to be the highlight of the year.
 This is commonly known as the “rut”.
 During this time stags will try and defend a group of hinds to gain the rights to mate.
 You should be able to witness roaring, parallel walking and possibly fighting between equally sized stags.

 Hinds gives birth to a single calf after an eight-month gestation, between mid-May to mid-July.
 The calves will be born with a spotted coat, which will have moulted after they have weaned

 Where to see

 Red deer are easiest to spot in open habitat and are a regular sight in the Scottish Highlands.
 However, the best way to see the species is in the many deer parks that exist across the UK.

 Note that this isn’t an exhaustive list.
 I highly recommend undertaking your own research and planning your trips especially during the Autumn when the rut starts.

 - Deer in woodland are bigger than those in more open habitats because of the higher quality of food available.

-- Their diet consists of grasses, sedges and rushes comprise the bulk of the summer diet, with dwarf-shrubs such as heather and blaeberry being more important in winter.
+- Their summer diet consists of grasses, sedges and rushes, with dwarf-shrubs such as heather and blaeberry being more important in winter.

 - A Red deer with 12 points (six per antler) to his antler is called a “Royal stag”, while 14 points make an “Imperial stag” and an animal with 16 points or more is referred to as a “Monarch”